VV123/LLM-papers/README.md

 * [PILE](https://pile.eleuther.ai/) 800G text

+* [Github](https://github.com/kojima-takeshi188/zero_shot_cot) (Experiments used publicly available datasets except for “Last Letters” and “Coin Flip” datasets.
+We created these two datasets.
+(*1) N : Number, M : Pick up one from multiple choices, Y : Answer Yes or No, F : Free Format.
+(*2) Average number of words in questions texts.)

+* [Github](https://github.com/openai/code-align-evals-data) (Training dataset was collected in May 2020 from 54 million public software repositories hosted on GitHub, containing 179 GB of unique Python files under 1 MB.
+We filtered out files which were likely auto-generated, had average line length greater than 100, had maximum line length greater than 1000, or contained a small percentage of alphanumeric characters.
+After filtering, our final dataset totaled 159 GB.)

 * Data 1 [Paper]() (This paper works on investigating the zero-shot capabilities of finetuned language models.
 Here is a brief overview of the datasets used in the paper:
 GLUE: The General Language Understanding Evaluation (GLUE) benchmark consists of a collection of nine different natural language understanding tasks, including sentiment analysis, natural language inference, and question answering.
 The authors use this dataset to evaluate the performance of their models on a range of different tasks.
 SuperGLUE: The SuperGLUE benchmark is an extension of the GLUE benchmark, consisting of a set of eight more difficult natural language understanding tasks.
 The authors use this dataset to evaluate the performance of their models on more challenging tasks.